ktsakas/travelclick-chatbot/RESEARCH.md

 ## Brainstoring
 Ask people questions they would ask the chatbot to get ideas and ensure we have covered most of the cases.

+## Further things to look into

+* Integration with facebook and slack
+* How to integrate with machine answers (eg. click on of the options).